 Read More

-When her husband Andrew was about to turn 40, my friend Simi decided to throw him a big surprise party and she asked for my help.
+Surprise Party When her husband Andrew was turning 40, my friend Simi decided to throw him a surprise party in their apartment, and she asked for my help.
 We were both stay-at-home moms then with plenty of free time on our hands for surprise party planning.
-In fact for weeks before the party we must have…
+In fact for weeks before the party we must…

 Read More

-While I was waiting at 86th Street for the Fifth Avenue bus the other day, a young woman, probably in her 20s, walked up to me and asked where she could get the limited.
-I told her the limited bus stop was about two blocks south, and she thanked me and started walking down Fifth.…
+Bus Stop While I was waiting at 86th Street for the Fifth Avenue bus the other day, a young woman, probably in her 20s, walked up to me and asked where she could get the limited.
+I told her the limited bus stop was about two blocks south, and she thanked me and started walking…

 Read More

-College Girl – for Aunt Hannah “One is never too old to learn.”, Hannah told us when she announced she was starting college in her 80s.
+College Girl – for Aunt Hannah “One is never too old to learn.”
+Hannah told us when she announced she was starting college in her 80s.
 My husband’s aunt Hannah was the gentlest soul I’ve ever known.
 No one in our family can remember her saying a harsh or an unkind word.
-Hannah and…
+Hannah and her…

 Read More

-Like every girl of my generation, I had a favorite Beatle and about a year ago we actually met!
+My Favorite Beatle Like every girl of my generation, I had a favorite Beatle and about a year ago we actually met!
 My husband and I were having lunch at Lexington Candy Shop on Lex & 83rd, a favorite local coffeeshop.
-The place prides itself on it’s celebrity patronage with signed photos on the walls of Woody Allen…
+The place prides itself on it’s celebrity patronage with signed photos on the walls…

 Read More